What are the potential ripple effects for your company?

 DECEMBER 15, 2018

-Reporting periods beginning on or before this date should utilize the lease accounting standard for public companies.
+Reporting periods beginning on or after this date should utilize the lease accounting standard for public companies.

 DECEMBER 15, 2019

-Reporting periods beginning on or before this date should utilize the lease accounting standard for nonpublic companies.
+Reporting periods beginning on or after this date should utilize the lease accounting standard for nonpublic companies.